navipartner/docs/content/en/docs/api/intro.md

 ## REST API (OData)

 The newest versions of Business Central use the OData v4 standard to provide REST webservice APIs.
-The base application in the ERP system comes with a sizeable set of APIs, and NPRetail adds many additional APIs on top, intended for NaviPartner's modules.
+The base application in the ERP system comes with a sizeable set of APIs, and NPRetail adds many additional APIs on top of that, to provide easier navigation through NaviPartner's modules.

 OData (Open Data Protocol) is well-suited for web service application.
 It is built on core protocols such as HTTP and REST, and it is especially recommended for SaaS environments.
-You can create and publish functionalities with OData web services.
-You can also use them to publish pages, codeunits, and queries as OData v4 endpoints.
-You can also use if to achieve retrieval, update and deletion of data effectively.
+You can create and publish functionalities with OData web services; you can also use them to publish pages, codeunits, and queries as OData v4 endpoints.
+Additionally, you can use them to achieve retrieval, update and deletion of data effectively.

 ### Microsoft Docs